Sim2Real for Soft Robotic Fish via Differentiable Simulation: System Overview

 \section{System Overview}

-Our pipeline (\Cref{fig:overview}) automatically learns the material parameters and hydrodynamic thrust of a soft robotic fish using differentiable simulation and measurements from quasistatic experiments in air and dynamic experiments underwater.
-We examine a soft robotic fish in the form of a pneumatically actuated soft bending actuator (see \Cref{fig:pneumatic_fish_tail}).
-Despite this actuator choice, our proposed method for system identification and simulation is agnostic to any chosen type of soft robot.
-Matching will be reasonably good for any soft fluidic actuator provided that stretches are not exceedingly large and the material behaviour is approximately linear, which we demonstrate to be the case for our soft robotic fish prototypes even under significant bending.
+Our pipeline (\Cref{fig:overview}) learns the material parameters of a soft robotic fish (see \Cref{fig:pneumatic_fish_tail}) using differentiable simulation and measurements from quasistatic experiments.
+Thrust force is simulated using a data-driven neural network predictor.
+We demonstrate that sim2real matching is good within $3\%$ positional error normalized to actuator length for our soft robotic fish prototypes even under significant bending.

 In \Cref{simulation}, forward simulation is accomplished using implicit Euler time stepping and FEM spatial discretization.
 We leverage projective dynamics for a substantial speed up in computation\,\cite{du2021diffpd}.
-Our experimental setup needed to gather the data for system identification and dynamic verification of our simulation is described in \Cref{experimental_setup}.
-In \Cref{system identification}, the material properties of the body and spine are specified by two different corotational materials stitched together at the boundary.
-The whole structure of body and spine is represented by a tetrahedral mesh.
-The pneumatic actuation of the interior chambers of the body is accomplished via a traction boundary condition specified as an external force normal to the deformed surface of the interior pressure chambers.
-Our differentiable simulator enables system identification of the two unknown Young's moduli using a gradient-based descent algorithm such as the Adam optimizer used for our system identification method~\cite{kingma2014adam}.
+We describe our bollard-pull style experimental setup in \Cref{experimental_setup}.
+In \Cref{system identification}, the material properties of the body and spine are specified by two different corotated materials stitched together at the boundary.
 We verify the results (\Cref{fig:system_id}) of our system identification by comparing simulations to measurements from a gamut of dynamic experiments at varying amplitudes and frequencies.
-The experiments are done for three different designs of the fish tail including modifications of the material stiffness and the number of air chambers within each pneumatic actuator.
 Finally, in \Cref{hydrodynamics} we describe the architecture and training of our thrust predictor network.